xioup/underscoreDeepExtend/README.md

 ## Usage:

-Mix it in with the parent library (which must be explicitly injected):
+Load it, either as is (in the browser), as an AMD module, or as a CommonJS/Node.js module), then mix it in with the parent library (which must be explicitly injected):

     _.mixin({deepExtend: underscoreDeepExtend(_)});